Toducz/CrazyWoodCarver/README.md

 # CrazyWoodCarver
-It is a university project.
+It is an university project.